DavidWells/targeted-test-runner/README.md

 tt 'test two'

 # Run all tests containing 'test'
+tt 'test' -a
-tt -a 'test'
+tt 'test' --all

 # Run tests from a specific file
 tt ./path/to/test.js 'test two'

 # Run all matching tests from a specific file
-tt ./path/to/test.js -a 'test'
+tt ./path/to/test.js 'test' -a tt ./path/to/test.js 'test' --all
 ```

 ## Configuration